sfloresk/recipe-generation/infrastructure/README.md

 sam deploy --guided --resolve-image-repos
 ```

 The first command will build the source of your application.
-The second command will package and deploy your application to AWS, with a series of prompts:
+The second command will package and deploy your application to AWS, with a series of prompts.
+(You can use the default values()

 * **Stack Name**: The name of the stack to deploy to CloudFormation.
 This should be unique to your account and region, and a good starting point would be something matching your project name.
 For example: recipe-generation-infrastructure
 * **AWS Region**: The AWS region you want to deploy your app to.